Nuance Party: Party goals

-Results
+Election results

+Riksdag

 In the 2022 Swedish general election, the Nuance Party came ninth with 0.44% of the vote, the highest of any party that did not enter parliament.
 The party claimed 2.1% of the vote in Malmö, 1.14% in Gothenburg and 0.76% in Stockholm.
-Some analysts have seen the rise of the Nuance Party as one of the causes of the losses in the left bloc.
+They received very high vote shares in some Muslim-dense suburbs, including 21.22% in Västra Hisingen, Svarte Mosse (Biskopsgården, Gothenburg), 26.36% in Spånga 27 Rinkeby mellersta (Rinkeby, Stockholm) and 28.11% in Rosengård Centrum (Malmö).
+Political scientist Anders Sannerstedt has said the rise of the Nuance Party may be one reason the left bloc lost.

+Regional and local

-The party received 2.44% of the votes in Landskrona Municipality election, and 2.03% of the votes in Botkyrka Municipality, putting them above the 2% minimum needed for a seat on the councils.
+The party received 2.44% of the votes in the Landskrona Municipality election, and 2.03% of the votes in Botkyrka Municipality, putting them above the 2% minimum needed for a seat on the councils.
+They ran candidates in the concurrent regional election, but did not receive any seats.